 The Accreditation Partners are currently reviewing the characteristics and criteria for nationally-styled museums.
 These are museums which are not National Museums: they were not established by national legislation and are not significantly funded directly by central or devolved Government however they are marketed with a national name.
 Examples include the National Football Museum and the Scottish Fisheries Museum.
 Accreditation characteristics and criteria for such museums are enhanced as a nationally-styled name leads to a public expectation in terms of facilities and scope and scale of the collection.

-Between August and December 2015 we will not accept new applications for Accreditation from nationally-styled museums which are either brand new applicants to the Scheme or are already within Accreditation but where a name change is proposed making them newly nationally-styled.
+We will not currently accept new applications for Accreditation from nationally-styled museums which are either brand new applicants to the Scheme or are already within Accreditation but where a name change is proposed making them newly nationally-styled.

-The revised characteristics and criteria will be published in January 2016.
+The revised characteristics and criteria will be published in Spring 2016.

 If you have any queries please contact: email@example.com